 Traffic and Parking Penalties

-Violations of TLU traffic and parking regulations can result in fines ranging from $10 to $25; fines are paid in the business office.
+Violations of TLU traffic and parking regulations can result in fines ranging up to $100; fines are paid in the business office.
 Students who fail to pay the required fine may have their transcripts withheld and/or may not be permitted to register for classes the next semester and/or may not be allowed to graduate.
 If you wish to appeal your TLU ticket, you may fill out an appeal request at the Information Center, located in the Alumni Student Center.
 Your appeal will be directed to the Student Government Association’s Hearing Board.

 Reports, Policies and Procedures